Sutuphaa: Reign and assassination

 Sutuphaa wanted to expand the territory of Ahom kingdom.
-This led to frequent conflicts with neighbouring Chutiya kingdom.
-In 1376 CE, the Chutiya King visited Sutuphaa at Chapaguri, and, pretending to be reconciled, invited him to a regatta on the Safrai river.
-The Chutiya king enticed Sutuphaa on to his own barge without attendants, and there the Chutiyas treacherously murdered Sutuphaa.
+This led to frequent conflicts with neighbouring Sutiya kingdom.
+In 1376 CE, the Sutiya King visited Sutuphaa at Chapaguri, and, pretending to be reconciled, invited him to a regatta on the Safrai river.
+The Sutiya king enticed Sutuphaa on to his own barge without attendants, and there the Sutiyas treacherously murdered Sutuphaa.
 The Ahom soldiers accompanying Sutuphaa returned to the capital, bearing news of the unfortunate incident.
 A king assassinated in another kingdom would have immediately started a battle which evidently didn't take place.
 Moreover, nothing is mentioned about the forces which escorted the Ahom king who would have immediately taken necessary steps to protect their king or even launch a counter attack.

 Interregnum

 After Sutuphaa's death, there was no prince whom the Ahom nobles thought worthy of the throne, and so, for four years (1376–1380 CE), Chao Phrongdam Burhagohain and Taphrikhin Borgohain carried on the administration themselves.
 In 1380 CE, finding it difficult to govern the country without a king, the nobles raised Sutuphaa's younger brother Tyao Khamti, the third son of Sukhaangphaa, to the throne.